Viktor Lutze: Purge of Röhm

 Lutze played an important part in the Night of the Long Knives (June–July 1934).
 He informed Hitler about Ernst Röhm's anti-régime activities.
 In preparation for the purge, both Heinrich Himmler and his deputy, Reinhard Heydrich, chief of the SS Security Service (SD), assembled dossiers of manufactured evidence to suggest that Röhm had planned to overthrow Hitler.
 Meanwhile, Göring, Himmler, Heydrich and Lutze, at Hitler's direction, drew up lists of those who should be liquidated that started with seven top SA officials and including many more.
 The names of 85 victims are known, but estimates place the total number killed at up to 200 people.

 After the purge, Lutze succeeded Röhm as Stabschef SA, but the SA no longer had as prominent a role as it had in the early days of the party.
 Lutze's major tasks included overseeing a large reduction in the SA, a task that was welcomed by the SS and by the regular armed forces.
 On 30 June 1934, Hitler issued a twelve-point directive to Lutze to clean up and to reorganise the SA.
 On 20 July 1934, Lutze also was appointed to Röhm's position as a Reichsleiter, the second-highest political rank in the Nazi Party.
-On 26 June 1935, he was made a member of the Hans Frank's Academy for German Law.
+On 26 June 1935, he was made a member of Hans Frank's Academy for German Law.
 He retained those positions until his death.

 At the Nazi Party Congress in Nuremberg in September 1934, William L. Shirer observed Hitler speaking to the SA for the first time since the purge (Hitler had absolved the SA from the crimes committed by Röhm).
 Shirer also noted Lutze speaking there (Lutze reaffirmed the SA's loyalty).
 Shirer described Lutze as possessing a shrill unpleasant voice, and thought that the "SA boys received him coolly".
 Leni Riefenstahl's film Triumph of the Will, however, shows the SA mobbing Lutze as he departs at the end of his evening-rally speech.
 His automobile can barely make it through the crowd.
 Alone among the speakers (apart from Hitler), Lutze receives the dramatic low-angle shots while he stands solo at the podium.
 Riefenstahl's footage shows only Hitler, Himmler and Lutze in the march to the World War I cenotaph, where they lay a wreath.
 The makers of the film give the then little-known Lutze some of the prestige of a party leader to draw attention away from the former SA leader, Ernst Röhm, who had appeared often by the side of Hitler in the previous Riefenstahl film of the 1933 Party Congress, Der Sieg des Glaubens.
-After the Night of the Long Knives and Röhm's murder, the film was withdrawn from circulation, and all prints were ordered destroyed, probably by Hitler; the film is known today only from a copy found in the Film Archive of the German Democratic Republic in the 1980s.)
+After the Night of the Long Knives and Röhm's murder, the film was withdrawn from circulation, and all prints were ordered destroyed, probably by Hitler; the film is known today only from a copy found in the Film Archive of the German Democratic Republic in the 1980s.